josemotta/IoT.Starter.Pi.Lumi/README.md

 ### Generate RemoteApi

 SwaggerHub generates automatically the `RemoteApi` controller code, according to instructions already explained at [IoT.Starter.Pi.Core](https://www.codeproject.com/Articles/1220930/IoT-Starter-Raspberry-Pi-Core) in the section "Upgrading the API".
 Please take a look if you have any doubts.
-Then the generated code was tweaked to fit the specification objectives, resulting on the following:
+Then the generated code was tweaked to fit our objectives, resulting on the four operations listed below:

     public class RemoteApiController : Controller
     {